KamWithK/AnkiconnectAndroid/README.md

 # Ankiconnect Android

 Ankiconnect Android allows you to utilize the standard Anki mining workflow on Android devices like phones and eReaders.
-Create Anki cards using [Yomichan](https://foosoft.net/projects/yomichan/) on [Kiwi Browser](https://kiwibrowser.com/) and add them straight into your Anki deck!
+Create Anki cards using [Yomitan](https://yomitan.wiki/) on [Firefox Browser](https://play.google.com/store/apps/details?id=org.mozilla.firefox) and add them straight into your Anki deck!
 Mine on the go in the same way as you mine on your desktop pc.
 Forvo and local audio are now supported!

-Ankiconnect Android is a from scratch unofficial reimplementation of the [desktop Ankiconnect extension](https://github.com/FooSoft/anki-connect), [desktop Forvo Server extension](https://github.com/jamesnicolas/yomichan-forvo-server) and [desktop Local Audio Server for Yomichan](https://github.com/themoeway/local-audio-yomichan).
+Ankiconnect Android is a from scratch unofficial reimplementation of the [desktop Ankiconnect extension](https://github.com/FooSoft/anki-connect), [desktop Forvo Server extension](https://github.com/jamesnicolas/yomichan-forvo-server) and [desktop Local Audio Server for Yomitan](https://github.com/themoeway/local-audio-yomichan).
-It reimplements the core APIs used by Yomichan to work with [Ankidroid](https://github.com/ankidroid/Anki-Android/).
+It reimplements the core APIs used by Yomitan to work with [Ankidroid](https://github.com/ankidroid/Anki-Android/).

 ## Table of Contents
 - [Ankiconnect Android](#ankiconnect-android)